grafana/loki/operator/docs/hack_loki_operator.md

 ## Development Add-Ons

 To help with testing and development, a [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) and [logcli](https://grafana.com/docs/loki/latest/getting-started/logcli/) deployment are available.
 The example file has been configured to work with the [lokistack-gateway](./forwarding_logs_to_gateway.md).
-In order to work without this component, change the url to `distributor` and `query-frontend` respectively.
+In order to work without this component, change the URLs to use the `distributor` and `query-frontend` service respectively.

 In order to deploy these resources, follow the above steps to deploy the operator and instance.
 Then, do the following command:

 ```console
 kubectl apply -f ./hack/addons_dev.yaml
 ```

+### Notes

+[1] When using an OpenShift cluster, the `addons_ocp.yaml` should be used.
+In a native K8s cluster the `addons_dev.yaml` should be used.
+The OpenShift environment uses `SecurityContextConstraints` in order to limit or enable pod capabilities.

+[2] When deploying on a native K8s cluster, ensure that the namespaces of the `ServiceAccount` in the `ClusterRoleBinding` objects are changed accordingly.

 ## Basic Troubleshooting on Hacking on Loki Operator